-Add-in Board Considerations 2.11.2
+2.11.2 Add-in Board Considerations

-The board is designed to provide 2 A (average) of +5 V current for each add-in board.
-A fully loaded D915PBL board (all six expansion slots and the PCI Express x16 slot filled) must not exceed 14 A.
+The boards are designed to provide 2 A (average) of +5 V current for each add-in board.
+The total +5 V current draw for add-in boards for the boards is as follows:

+- A fully loaded Desktop Board D925XCV (all six expansion slots and the PCI Express x16 slot filled) must not exceed 14 A. - A fully loaded Desktop Board D925XBC (all three expansion slots and the PCI Express x16 slot filled) must not exceed 8 A.